kjepo/fotomaraton/README.md

 This program handles the importing of files for a Swedish Photo Marathon where competitors submits a memory card containing 4 or 8 JPEG images.

-First click "Setup" to locate the folder containing the "Tema" sub folders Normally there are 8 Tema-folders and they have to contain the word "Tema".
+First click "Setup" to locate the folder containing the "Tema" sub folders.
+Normally there are 8 Tema-folders and they have to contain the word "Tema".

 Once you're setup you can start processing competitors: